tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-2-article.md

 [De Stijl](https://en.wikipedia.org/wiki/De_Stijl) - Dutch for "The Style" - art movement.

 Image: images/Piet_Mondrian-1909-View_From_the_Dunes_With_Beach_and_Piers.jpg
-Title and Attribution: View from the Dunes with Beach and Piers, Domburg - By Piet Mondrian, Public Domain
+Title and Attribution: View from the Dunes with Beach and Piers, Domburg - By Piet Mondrian, 1909.
+Public Domain.
 Link: https://commons.wikimedia.org/w/index.php?curid=37634078

 Mondrian started out painting representational, "particular" paintings of such things as trees and landscapes.